Quantum Learning Theory Beyond Batch Binary Classification: Preliminaries

-As a comparative, the joint state of $n$ classical bits is described by their Cartesian product.
+In contrast, the joint state of $n$ classical bits is described by their Cartesian product.
 This essential distinction between Cartesian and tensor products is precisely the phenomenon of quantum entanglement, namely the existence of (pure) states of a composite system that are not product states of its parts.
-Quantum entanglement, alongside superposition, lies at the heart of intrinsic advantages of quantum computing \citep{jozsa2003role}.
-For a physical system to lend itself to computation, it must be amenable to manipulation.
-By the second postulate of quantum mechanics, any manipulation of a quantum system is limited to unitary evolution.
-In particular, \textit{all quantum gates are unitary operators} and, therefore, can only be used for computation that is reversible.
-An avenue for irreversible computation, and the only way to obtain classical outputs, in the quantum realm is the notion of a measurement, laid out by the third postulate.
+Quantum entanglement, alongside superposition, lies at the heart of intrinsic advantages of quantum computing.

+Any manipulation of a quantum system is confined to unitary evolution.
+In the context of computation, this implies that \textit{all quantum gates are unitary operators}, restricting their application to reversible computations.
+An avenue for irreversible computation, and the only way to obtain classical outputs in the quantum realm, is the notion of a \textit{measurement}.

 \begin{definition}[Measurement] Quantum measurements are described by a collection $\{M_m\}$ of measurement operators acting on the state space of the system.
-The index $m$ denotes the classical outcome of the measurement.
-If the quantum system is in the state $\ket{\psi}$ before measurement, then the probability that result $m$ occurs is given by $p(m) = \bra{\psi}M_m^\dagger M_m \ket{\psi}$, and the state of the system after the measurement ``collapses to" $M_m \ket{\psi} / \sqrt{p(m)}$.
-To ensure conservation of total probability, $\sum_m M_m^\dagger M_m = I$ is satisfied.
-As an example, measurement in the standard basis for a single qubit is provided by measurement operators $M_0 = \ket{0}\bra{0}$, and $M_1 = \ket{1}\bra{1}$. \end{definition}
+The index $m$ denotes the possible classical outcomes of the measurement.
+If the quantum system is in the state $\ket{\psi}$ before measurement, then the probability that result $m$ occurs is given by $p(m) = \bra{\psi}M_m^\dagger M_m \ket{\psi}$, and the state of the system after the measurement, if $m^\star$ is observed, ``collapses to'' $M_{m^\star} \ket{\psi} / \sqrt{p(m^\star)}$.
+To ensure the conservation of total probability, $\sum_m M_m^\dagger M_m = I$ is satisfied. \end{definition}